cocos-creator/docs-3d-deprecated/en/engine/animation/skeletal-animation.md

 ## About Dynamic Instancing

-Based on the framework of the pre-baking skeletal animation system, the instancing of the skin model has also become a function within reach, but to ensure correctness, you need to collect some relatively low-level information.
+Based on the framework of the pre-baked skeletal animation system, the instancing of the skin model has also become a function within reach, but to ensure correctness, you need to collect some relatively low-level information.

 The fundamental problem here is that the joint texture atlass used by each model in the same drawcall must be the same.
 If they are not the same, the display effect will be completely messy.

 The way to distribute all the animation data used at runtime to each joint texture atlases becomes a project-specific information, thus needs developer's input.
 See the [joint texture layout panel](../../editor/project/joints-texture-layout.md) documentation for more details on how to configure this.

-> **Note**: Instancing is only supported under the pre-baking system.
-Although we do not strictly prohibit instancing under the real-time calculated system (only the warning in the editor), there will be problems with the rendering results.
+> **Note**: Instancing is only supported under the pre-baked system.
+Although we do not strictly prohibit instancing under the real-time calculated system (will only trigger some warnings in the editor), there will be problems with the rendering results.
 Depending on the resource allocation situation at the time, all the instances could be playing the same clip at best, or more often, completely mad rendering results.

 > **Note**: For models with instancing turned on in the material, the planar shadow system will also automatically draw using instancing.
-In particular, the shadow of the skin model has a higher requirement for the layout of the joint texture atlas, because the pipeline state of the shadow is unified, all the animation of the skin model with the shadow turned on needs to be guaranteed on the same texture (Compared to when drawing the model itself, only the instances in the same drawcall need to keep the bone texture consistent).
+In particular, the shadow of the skin model has a higher requirement for the layout of the joint texture atlas, because the pipeline state of the shadow is unified, all the animation of the skin model with the shadow turned on needs to be put into the same texture (Compared to when drawing the model itself, only the instances in the same drawcall need to be put into the same texture).

 ## Batched Skinning Model Component

-The bone texture uploaded by the GPU on the bottom layer has been globally automatically batched and reused.
-The upper layer data can currently be combined with all the sub-skin models controlled by the same bone animation component by using the `BatchedSkinningModelComponent`:
+The joint texture uploaded by the GPU on the bottom layer has been globally automatically batched and reused.
+The upper layer data can currently be combined with all the sub-skin models controlled by the same joint animation component by using the `BatchedSkinningModelComponent`:

 ![](batched-skinning-model-component.png)

 The batch version of the effect is relatively complicated to write, but it can basically be based on the common effects used by the sub-materials, adding some relatively direct preprocessing and interface changes.
 The built-in resources in the editor (util/batched-unlit) provide a The integrated version of builtin-unlit can be referenced.

-> **Note**: Only using the Batched Skinning Model Component under the pre-baking system can guarantee the correctness.
-Although it can also be used under the real-time calculated system, there will be rendering problems when the number of bones after the merger exceeds 30 (the maximum number of Uniform arrays).
+> **Note**: Only using the Batched Skinning Model Component under the pre-baked system can guarantee the correctness.
+Although it can also be used under the real-time calculated system, there will be rendering problems when the number of joints after the merger exceeds 30 (the maximum number of Uniform arrays).